ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.cameras/README.md

 - Windows has precompiled ffmpeg and there is no need to download anything.
 (Windows version is taken from here: https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-essentials.7z)
 - Linux: `sudo apt-get install ffmpeg -y`

-Here is an example how to add Reolink E1:
+Here is an example of how to add Reolink E1:

 ![rtsp](img/rtsp.png)